Austin Health

 Other areas of pharmacy practice – 20%

-• Sterile & non-sterile manufacturing, Medicines Information, ICU, Infectious disease/Anti-microbial stewardship, Quality use of Medicines and Medication Safety unit
+- Sterile & non-sterile manufacturing, Medicines Information, Intensive Care Unit, Emergency Medicine, Infectious disease/Anti-microbial stewardship, Quality use of Medicines and Medication Safety unit, Acute Pain Service round

 Educational activities:

-Twice-weekly tutorials given by either interns or staff within and outside the pharmacy department:
+Twice-weekly tutorials given by either interns or experienced staff within the pharmacy department, covering:

 Miss Dalia Findakly